gethomepage/homepage/README.md

 # Configuration

-Please refere to the [homepage documentation](https://gethomepage.dev/) website for more information.
+Please refer to the [homepage documentation](https://gethomepage.dev/) website for more information.
 Everything you need to know about configuring Homepage is there.
 Please read everything carefully before asking for help, as most questions are answered there or are simple YAML configuration issues.

 # Development